 Co-founder of MetroSITE Group, Elad serves as Executive Chairman of KoolSpan and CEO of Security Growth Partners (SGP).
-Elad’s nearly 20 years in the cyber security industry spans experience as an executive, consultant, investor, investment banker and a several-time successful entrepreneur.
+Elad’s more than 20 years in the cybersecurity industry spans experience as an executive, consultant, investor, investment banker, and a several-time successful entrepreneur.
 Most recently Elad served as CEO of Vaultive, a pioneering cloud encryption company.

 Elad’s other entrepreneurial experience includes Sentrigo, a provider of database security acquired by McAfee, MediaSentry, a provider of anti-piracy technology solutions to the motion picture, music and software industries, acquired by SafeNet; and Riptech, a provider of managed security services to governments and Fortune 500 corporations around the world, acquired by Symantec Corporation.

 Elad has been recognized as “Entrepreneur of the Year” by Ernst & Young.
 He is a member of several technology, security and community Boards, including the Cloud Security Alliance (CSA) New York Metro Chapter; and Trustee of the Jewish Chapel Fund, US Military Academy at West Point.
 Previously, he served on the FBI’s Information Technology Advisory Council (ITAC) and Department of Homeland Security Advisory Board for Command, Control and Interoperability for Advanced Data Analysis (CCICADA).

 Elad authored the Internet Security Threat Report, which was cited in briefings to the U.S. Congress.
 He served as an officer in the U.S. Army and is a veteran of Operation Restore Hope in Somalia.
 Elad holds an MBA from the Wharton School of the University of Pennsylvania and a B.S. degree with honors from the United States Military Academy at West Point.